Options for pets with hip dysplasia

-I want to start this blog entry by saying: I AM NOT A VETERINARIAN.
-If you suspect hip dysplasia, you should always first start with a consultation with your vet for an in depth exam so a correct diagnosis can be made.
-Before we begin, we should know WHAT we're talking about and HOW a diagnosis is made.
+If you suspect hip dysplasia, you should always first start with a consultation with your vet for an in depth exam so a correct diagnosis and proper recommendations can be made.

 What is hip dysplasia